-An essay, portfolio, and letters of recommendation are required to apply to the above majors.
+A portfolio and letters of recommendation are required to apply to Design, Studio Art, and Visual Art Studies.
+An essay and letters of recommendation are required to apply to Art History.
 Please contact the Exchange Advisor for a detailed description of application requirements.

-Auditions and other docuemtns are required to apply to the above majors.
+A resume and letters of recommendation are required to apply to majors in Theatre and Dance.
+Some areas also require an audition, portfolio or interview.
 Please contact the Exchange Advisor for a detailed description of application requirements.